attcs/Octree/README.md

 <br>
 Lightweight, parallelizable C++ implementation of an Octree/Quadtree/N-d orthotree using Morton Z curve-based location code ordering.<br>
 <br>
-What is the Octree and what is good for? https://en.wikipedia.org/wiki/Octree <br>
+What is an octree and what is it good for? https://en.wikipedia.org/wiki/Octree <br>
-What is Morton-Z space-filling curve? https://en.wikipedia.org/wiki/Z-order_curve <br>
+What is the Morton-Z space-filling curve? https://en.wikipedia.org/wiki/Z-order_curve <br>
-What is Loose Octree? https://anteru.net/blog/2008/loose-octrees/
+What is a Loose Octree? https://anteru.net/blog/2008/loose-octrees/

 [CHANGELOG](./CHANGELOG.md) | [DOCUMENTATION](./docs/README.md) | [BENCHMARKS](https://attcs.github.io/Octree/dev/docs/benchmark_viewer.html)